 9. Make your font description user-friendly

-10. Perform a thorough quality check on fonts prior to release
+10. Perform a thorough quality check before release